 The vectors of attack are known: USB (including smartphones, flash drives, e-cigarettes, basically any USB device), e-mail attachments, e-mail links, infected web pages, malvertising – all of them rely on the user opening a file, extracting a file from a zip file (sometimes double zipped), clicking on a link or simply loading a web page.

 Infected web pages usually rely on unpatched versions of Java or Flash – and they usually succed, as most companies don’t believe they can update Java and Flash at the same pace exploits for them, get released, without breaking legacy applications.

 Blocking this specific vector – Java and Flash exploits – is not a part of this chapter, please refer to the next chapter, where I will talk about browser sandboxes and browser isolation.

 The reason you can’t control Java and Flash exploits via SRP / AppLocker is simple – if you allow Flash and Java, they become whitelisted and any malicious code anywhere on the Internet is free to exploit your decision at will.

-My personal recommendation is to disable Flash completely – I can’t think of a valid reason having it, now that most video sharing sites are using HTML5 to deliver content and most modern browsers use HTML5 (I hope you are not using IE8).
+My personal recommendation is to disable Flash completely – I can’t think of a valid reason for having it, now that most video sharing sites are using HTML5 to deliver content, and most modern browsers use HTML5 (I hope you are not using IE8).

 Disabling Java in a corporate environment is not possible – but you can disable the execution of Java applets on untrusted sites (sites not explicitly defined in a whitelist).
 Thankfully Oracle developed Deployment Rule Sets – unfortunately, documentation on that front is lacking.
 They announced the new feature here –

-Java whitelisting is a very complicated topic – nevertheless you will need to put it in a standalone project and work through its completion if you want to control this very large execution vector in your environment.
+Java whitelisting is a highly complex topic – nevertheless, you will need to put it in a standalone project and work through its completion if you want to control this very large execution vector in your environment.